 This leads to faster resolutions, completions and implementation of projects.

 Digital cross-functional teams benefit even more in this regard as they are not constrained by the availability of other members of the group.
 When the group does not have to physically meet to make decisions, some group members can be implementing elements of the project while others are asleep or others are just on their way into work.
 It also allows members to run ideas by each other when they have them and reply to questions when it is convenient.

 Working in cross-functional teams is always a challenge, particularly when carried out through digital means.
 It requires focus, understanding and commitment.
 However, as with most challenges the potential benefits it brings make it a challenge worth taking.

-At Digital Skills Academy, every participant gets the opportunity to work in a cross-functional virtual team (Coders, Managers, Marketers, Sales professionals and Designers working together).
+At Digital Skills Academy, every participant gets the opportunity to work in a cross-functional virtual team (Coders, Managers, Marketers, Sales professionals and Designers working together) on real world digital projects.
 This unique opportunity benefits each team member by providing them with shared experience and knowledge.
 Find out more about our cross-functional teams by joining our next live chat Q&A information webinar.